Airplane olive

-Airplane olives (甘草欖 or 飛機欖 (甘草榄 or 飞机榄, Gān Cǎo Lǎn or Fēi Jī Lǎn)), also known as licorice olive, is a popular snack in Hong Kong and Guangzhou.
-The snack is made from pickled olives flavored with licorice and various herbs.
-The name "airplane olive" (or "aeroplane olive", to use the older term) originates from a custom of street vendors throwing the snack to customers above, to their home, who would throw money down for payment.
-Such act was made possible as buildings then were usually not too tall.
+Airplane olives (甘草欖 or 飛機欖 (甘草榄 or 飞机榄, Gān Cǎo Lǎn or Fēi Jī Lǎn)), also known as liquorice olive or Chinese olive, is a traditional and popular snack in Hong Kong and Guangzhou.
+The snack is made from pickled Chinese olives (Canarium album and/or Canarium pimela) flavoured with liquorice, salt and various herbs, and has the appearance of a dark-green paste covered in oil, having an umami flavour and a silky but layered texture.
+The name "airplane olive" originates in the 1950s-70s, from a custom of street vendors throwing the snack to customers above to their homes, commonly tong lau, who would then throw money down for payment.
+As tong lau across Hong Kong were replaced with newer buildings, this custom has gradually vanished.
+The man who created the airplane olive was named "Uncle Kei", nicknamed "Mr. Airplane Olive" for his invention of this street food.
+Nowadays, this street food can be found in shops on Hau Wong Road, Kowloon City.